cskitty/cskitty.github.io/_posts/2020-08-06-USACO-2016-Dec-Silver.md

 [Counting Haybales](http://www.usaco.org/index.php?page=viewproblem2&cpid=666)

 Farmer John has just arranged his $$N$$ haybales ($$1\leN\le100,000$$) at various points along the one-dimensional road running across his farm.
-To make sure they are spaced out appropriately, please help him answer Q queries ($$1\leQ\le100,000$$), each asking for the number of haybales within a specific interval along the road.
+To make sure they are spaced out appropriately, please help him answer Q queries ($$1\le Q\le100,000$$), each asking for the number of haybales within a specific interval along the road.
 INPUT FORMAT (file haybales.in):
 The first line contains N and Q.
 The next line contains N distinct integers, each in the range 0…1,000,000,000, indicating that there is a haybale at each of those locations.

-Each of the next Q lines contains two integers A and B (0≤A≤B≤1,000,000,000) giving a query for the number of haybales between A and B, inclusive.
+Each of the next Q lines contains two integers A and B ($$0\le A\le B\le 1,000,000,000$$) giving a query for the number of haybales between A and B, inclusive.

 OUTPUT FORMAT (file haybales.out):
 You should write Q lines of output.
 For each query, output the number of haybales in its respective interval.